AnnaJones314/AnnaJones314/README.md

 - 👋 Hi, I’m @AnnaJones314
 - 👀 I’m interested in video game development, specifically graphics and AI and gameplay development
-- 🌱 I’m currently learning C++ and C# (and the differences between the two)
+- 🌱 I’m currently learning Unity Game Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me jonac-23@rhodes.edu or acjones335@gmail.com
+- 📫 How to reach me acjones335@gmail.com

 <!---
 AnnaJones314/AnnaJones314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.